 - Maja Lunde (17 translations, fiction for both adults and children)

 - Jørn Lier Horst (15 translations, fiction for both adults and children)

-The Most Translated Norwegian Authors in Specific Genres
+The Most Translated Norwegian Authors in 2018 in Specific Genres

 - Karl Ove Knausgård with 24 fiction translations (10 titles)

 - Long Litt Woon is the most translated nonfiction author with 7 translations (1 title)